-Outside office hours the campus is protected by an alarm and intervention service.
+Outside office hours the campus is protected by an alarm, cameras and a security personnel service.
 No staff, students or faculty should be on campus at this time.

 The emergency number for Germany is 110 for police, and 112 for emergencies, such as fire or medical emergencies.